 iii.
 Swage – the portion to which the suture material is attached.

-Sutures are broadly divided into the following categories:
+CLASSIFICATION OF SUTURES Sutures is broadly divided into the following categories:

 1. Based on Absorbability - Absorbable & Non-Absorbable Suture